pyMelo/DecentralizedBlackbox/README.md

 - **`scripts/`**
   - `sendTx.js`: Sends transactions to the deployed contracts.
-  - `mqttSubscriber.js`: Connects to the MQTT broker to receive real-time data.
+  - `mqttSubscriber.js`: Connects to the MQTT subscriber to receive real-time data.
 - **`frontend/`**
 Provides a user interface for monitoring and interacting with the system.